Iner-17/Iner-Collado/README.md

 # Portfolio
-My personal porfolio that includes information about me and some of my projects
+My personal porfolio that includes some information about me and some of my projects